PokeAPI/sprites/README.md

 ###### `black and white`

+This folder contains the official B&W sprites on top of custom sprites designed by the [Smogon community](https://www.smogon.com/)

+- The sprites with IDs ranging from 810 to 898 are thus not official.
+You can find the source of these sprites at this [Smogon thread](https://www.smogon.com/forums/threads/sword-shield-sprite-project.3647722/) and also at this [Google Sheet](https://docs.google.com/spreadsheets/d/1acgzAjh0dnFRQnjZu8kSjS177rKCzpFfEHRLtwuuXRU/edit#gid=0).
+We thank leParagon, Blaquaza, TheAetherPlayer, G.E.Z., KingOfThe-X-Roads, Spook, Cynda, Involuntary Twitch, mjco, Z-nogyroP, PumpkinPastel, RadicalCharizard and HM100 who are the spriters that created these custom B&W sprites

 | Front | Back | Front female | Front shiny | Back female | Back shiny | Shiny female |
 | --- | --- | --- | --- | --- | --- | --- |
 | PNG<br>_96x96_ | PNG<br>_96x96_ | PNG<br>_96x96_ | PNG<br>_96x96_ | PNG<br>_96x96_ | PNG<br>_96x96_ | PNG<br>_96x96_ |